umbraco/UmbracoDocs/10/umbraco-cms/extending/property-editors/build-a-block-editor.md

 ### Basic knowledge for understanding how to work with Block Editor data

-To help your Block Editor manage the Data Structure presented above, we have made a Model Object called BlockEditorModelObject which helps manage the basic parts of a Block Editor.
+We created the BlockEditorModelObject to aid in managing the presented Data Structure in the Block Editor.

 To get a better understanding of what the Model Object does for you, we need to look at some usages of the Model Object.

 ### Maintain and work with the Layout of a Block Editor

 The `layout` of a Block Editor can be any structure.
 Therefore the Model Object (BlockEditorModelObject) cannot maintain this data.
-This makes our usage of Model Object a bit more complex as we often will be giving the Model Object a reference to an entry of the `layout` to then perform an action.
-This action may then need to reflect changes back to the `layout`.
+Our usage of the Model Object becomes complex.
+We give it a reference to a `layout` entry and perform an action that may need to reflect changes back to the `layout`.

 Since the origin of blocks is in the `layout` the Model Object only can serve as a helper to maintain and create data.
 Therefore the Property Editor code will be using the `layout` as origin, using the Model Object to help manage specific parts.